 Understanding what is included in the calculation of the Health Star Rating system can be complex.
 This article aims to simplify which nutrients and components bring up the star rating and which ones bring it down.

 To gain a more detailed understanding, you can use the Nutrition Information Panel in conjunction with the Health Star Rating system to work out the nutritional value of that product.

-- Per 100g/l v per serve: Ensure you are always reading the ‘per 100g/ml’ column not the ‘per serve’ one when comparing similar products.
-Each company will advise how many serves of a particular item are within a packaged item and this will vary from item to item.
-By reading the ‘per 100g/ml’ will make sure you are always comparing the same amount regardless of the serving size.
+- Per 100g/ml v per serve: Ensure you are always reading the ‘per 100g/ml’ column not the ‘per serve’ column when comparing similar products.
+Each company will advise how many serves are within a packaged item and this will vary from item to item.
+Reading the ‘per 100g/ml’ will make sure you are always comparing the same amount regardless of the serving size.

-- Sodium section: Foods with less than 400mg per 100g are good, and less than 120mg is best.
+- Sodium section: Foods with less than 400mg per 100g are good, and less than 120mg are best.